Spencehiko/cv-generator/README.md

 **Tech Stack: Vue 3 Composition API, Pinia, Tailwind CSS**

 Hi!
-I developed a cv app to generate simple but good lookingCVs.
+I developed a CV app to generate simple but good looking CVs.

 If you want to try it out you can simply click **Code > Copy Icon** and go to your Terminal/Cmd etc.